tinusaur/max7219tiny/README.txt

  - max7219led8x8_test       -
  - max7219led8x8_text       -

-This was developed with and tested on the following microcontrollers: ATtiny85, ATtiny45, ATtiny25.
+This was developed for and tested on the ATtiny85 microcontroller.

-This library is written in plain C and does not require any additional libraries to function except those that come with the WinAVR SDK.
+This library is written in plain C and does not require any additional libraries to function except those that come with the C/C++ SDK.

 ==== Links ====